 Color influences mood and sends a message, tells a story – and if your story being told by your color choice doesn't match up with what you're trying to accomplish on your site – well you just made your job that much harder.
 Color symbolism is a huge subject on it's own, we'll leave that subject for another day.

-Once you've pinned down your color scheme – then you can provide those colors to your web designer or plug them into your css yourself.
+Once you've pinned down your color scheme – then you can provide those colors to your web designer or plug them into your css yourself or use your site builder.
 Have fun exploring colors!